linode/docs/docs/tools-reference/custom-kernels-distros/custom-compiled-kernel-with-pvgrub-on-arch.md

 title: 'Custom Compiled Kernel with PV-GRUB on Arch Linux'
 ---

-For some use cases, you may wish to run a custom-compiled Linux kernel on your Linode.
-This can be useful if you need to enable certain kernel features that are unavailable in Linode-supplied or distribution-supplied kernels, or when you want to disable features that are compiled into such kernels.
-For example, some users may desire [SELinux](http://en.wikipedia.org/wiki/Security-Enhanced_Linux) support, which is not enabled in stock Linode kernels, and may not be enabled in some distribution-supplied kernels.
+Running a custom-compiled Linux kernel is useful if you need to enable or disable certain kernel features that are unavailable in Linode-supplied or distribution-supplied kernels.
+For example, some users desire [SELinux](http://en.wikipedia.org/wiki/Security-Enhanced_Linux) support, which is not enabled in stock Linode kernels, and may not be enabled in some distribution-supplied kernels.

 If you'd rather run a distribution-supplied kernel instead, please follow our guide for [Running a Distribution-Supplied Kernel](/docs/tools-reference/custom-kernels-distros/run-a-distributionsupplied-kernel-with-pvgrub).

-Before proceeding with these instructions, you should follow the steps outlined in our [Getting Started](/docs/getting-started/) guide.
-After doing so, make sure you are logged into your Linode as the `root` user via an SSH session.
+Prior to these instructions, follow the steps outlined in our [Getting Started](/docs/getting-started/) guide.
+Then, make sure you are logged into your Linode as the `root` user.

 ## Prepare the System

-Issue the following commands to update your package repositories and installed packages, install development tools required for compiling a kernel, and install the `ncurses` library.
+Update your package repositories and installed packages, install the development tools required for compiling a kernel, and install the `ncurses` library.

     pacman -Syu
     pacman -Sy base-devel ncurses bc

-If this is the first time you've compiled a kernel on your Linode, issue the following command to remove any existing files in the `/boot` directory.
-This helps avoid confusion later, as certain distributions elect to install a pre-compiled kernel package along with their development packages.
+If this is the first time compiling a kernel on the Linode, issue the following command to remove any existing files in the `/boot` directory.
+This helps avoid confusion later, as certain distributions install a pre-compiled kernel package along with their development packages.

     rm -rf /boot/*